donia-lab/MetaBGC/MetaBGC-Development/README.md

 **Identify** - ```metabgc identify --help``` -  This module runs on translated metagenomic reads from a cohort of samples using a selected set of high-performance spHMMs and their pre-set score cutoffs, as determined in MetaBGC-Build.
 The results are parsed into a list of identified biosynthetic reads in fasta format.

 **Quantify** - ```metabgc quantify --help``` - This module de-replicates all biosynthetic reads discovered by MetaBGC-Identify from all metagenomic samples in the cohort into a unified set of **unique biosynthetic reads**.
-An abundance profile martrix is then generated for all unique biosynthetic reads by quantifying them in all samples of the metagenomic cohort.
+An abundance profile matrix is then generated for all unique biosynthetic reads by quantifying them in all samples of the metagenomic cohort.

-**Cluster** - ```metabgc cluster --help``` - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster unique biosynthetic reads with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile martrix obtained in MetaBGC-Quantify.
+**Cluster** - ```metabgc cluster --help``` - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster unique biosynthetic reads with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile matrix obtained in MetaBGC-Quantify.

 **Search** - ```metabgc search --help``` - This is a combined option to run Identify, Quantify, and Cluster together as a single command.